-Per the NFA Contract, Article 10, TMCC is announcing to all eligible academic and administrative faculty that a need exists for a Diversity Advocate (up to four positions available).
+Per the NFA Contract, Article 10, TMCC is announcing to all eligible academic and administrative faculty that a need exists for up to two (2) Diversity Advocates.

-The diversity advocate plays a vital role in the College’s diversity initiatives.
-The diversity advocate will work closely with academic faculty, the Equity, Inclusion and Sustainability Office, and administration to help incorporate inclusive principles and practices into academic programs and will assist with the assessment and impact of the College’s diversity efforts through the collection and analysis of data.
+The Diversity Advocate will play a vital role in the College’s diversity initiatives.
+The Diversity Advocate will work closely with academic faculty, the Equity, Inclusion and Sustainability Office, and administration to help incorporate inclusive principles and practices into academic programs and will assist with the assessment and impact of the College’s diversity efforts through the collection and analysis of data.
 The primary job of this position is to inspire enthusiasm among full-time and part-time faculty for diversity initiatives.

 Scope of Work

 Starting Fall 2021 and Spring 2022, approximately 100–180 work hours per academic year.

 - Promote understanding and inclusion of equity concepts across the College through pedagogy and curriculum.
 The manner in which these activities are organized and the nature of their content should be geared towards celebrating diversity and inspiring courageous conversations.
 This will require strategic weekly meetings with faculty; individually, in small groups, and in workshop settings.

 - Encourage and facilitate diversity initiatives in academic programs, service learning, or other forms of civic engagement to enhance the capacity of TMCC to offer such programs.
 This assignment will champion diversity initiatives among academic faculty.

 - Collect, compile, track and report data related to the diversity initiatives at TMCC to help quantify the College’s efforts.